Can hypnotic suggestion help when managing pain after a stroke?

 I’ve never heard that before about sugar and cigarettes.

 Absolutely.
 And when you start smoking sugar that’s like smoking crack.
 And also, that’s what causes lung cancer.
-Although molasses in the syrup and the sugar and stuff, they mix with all the tobacco and the other chemicals, where you look at cultures like Russia or the Native American Indians where they smoke air dried tobacco.
+Although molasses in the syrup and the sugar and stuff, mix with all the tobacco and the other chemicals, where you look at cultures like Russia or the Native American Indians where they smoke air-dried tobacco.
 They don’t have a lung cancer issue.
 He was smoking tobacco.
 It’s the Western world.
 And every country’s got a different dose like England’s got like 20% sugar and every cigarette you smoke.

 Why the heck does a cigarette have sugar in it?